Dreyka-Oas/simple_storage/README.md

-Stock Management Project (Student Project)
+Simple Storage Project (Student Project)

 This small student project for stock management allows you to list, create, and generate fake data for a PostgreSQL database.
 The goal is to facilitate the management of items in stock by providing simple and practical features.
 Features